-Please check your spam/promotions/junk folder for emails from ‘Good Grief Festival’.
+To access paid on-demand subscriptions to The Grief Channel, make sure you’re signing in here: https://grief-channel.com/.
+If you have reset your password, check your spam/promotions/junk folder for emails from ‘Good Grief Festival.’
 We recommend white labelling emails from email@example.com and firstname.lastname@example.org or you may miss important information about new events and content over the coming months.
 You’ll find info on how to white label emails here.

-Using an institutional email address (such @nhs.co.uk) to sign up to the Grief Channel may get automatically blocked by your institution.
+Using an institutional email address (such @nhs.co.uk) to register for our events may mean you’re automatically blocked by your institution.
 Therefore, we recommend you use your personal email address when signing up.

 Most of our speakers and facilitators work in the public realm.
 We have included links to people’s websites, organisations and social media channels as appropriate.
 If you wish to contact anyone you’ve discovered as part of Good Grief, please do so using their own channels.
 View Facilitators.

 Thank you for your interest.
 Given the nature of the event, we have been inundated with ideas and promotion requests.
-Although the programme is full for this year, we hope to collaborate with as many of you as possible in future.
+We hope to collaborate with as many of you as possible in future.
 We would love to stay in contact and will certainly keep you in the loop for future Good Grief events.
 Please share more details about your work with us via email here.

-Good Grief (part-funded by the Wellcome Trust) is the concept of Dr Lucy Selman, a Senior Research Fellow at the University of Bristol’s School of Population Health Sciences.
-Dr Lesel Dawson from UoB is another organiser.
+Good Grief is the concept of Dr Lucy Selman, an Associate Professor at the University of Bristol’s School of Population Health Sciences.
+Dr Lesel Dawson from the University of Bristol is the Arts and Culture Lead for the festival.
 The event director and co-curator is Aisling Mustan with support from a team of Bristol-based creatives.
 We are a very small team so please bear that in mind when contacting us.